single-cell-data/mams/specification.md

 **Description:** ID used to link an OBS annotation to a specific record or set of records.
 This should match an ID in the REC class.

-# Feature Annotation class (VAR)
+# Feature Annotation class (FEA)
-`VAR` obects are matricies or data frames with the same number of features as its corresponding FOM.
+`FEA` obects are matricies or data frames with the same number of features as its corresponding FOM.
 It is used to store annotations and feature-level metadata such as IDs (e.g. Ensembl, Gene Symbol), reference information (e.g. chromosome coordinates, gene biotype), and analysis results (e.g. variability metrics, cluster labels).

 **Field**: feature_name
 **Value**: Character string